The CFP is closed.

 February 7-28, 2014 – Notification of program acceptance or rejection for track sessions.

-If you have questions about the CFP or your submission: CAST_CFP@associationforsoftwaretesting.org
+If you have questions about your submission: CAST_CFP@associationforsoftwaretesting.org

 Bernie Berger is a founding member and former director-at-large of AST and had served as chair of AST’s by-laws and election committees.
 Since his first testing job in 1994 where he tested software that generated automated stock tickers, he has held various positions across Wall Street and is a proponent of skilled based testing in financial services firms.
 He is also the founder, advocate, and volunteer manager for STiFS (Software Testing in Financial Services), a free series of peer conferences which to date has run 9 conferences.
 He has recently been nominated as a Software Test Luminary Award candidate.